St. Michel–Preference Home–Auber93 (men's team)

 St. Michel–Preference Home–Auber93 is a UCI Continental cycling team based in France.
 The team is managed by Stephane Javalet with the help of Stéphan Gaudry.

 The team was founded in 1994 as Aubervilliers 93–Peugeot, a name they had until 1997 when they turned into BigMat–Auber 93.
 The team has participated in the Tour de France in 1996, 1997, 1998, 1999 and 2001.
 In 2004 the name changed to Auber 93, reverting to the current name in 2010.
 In 2015, BigMat once again stopped sponsoring the team.

 The team is sponsored by French biscuit maker Saint-Michel and property developer Preference Home.
 Auber93 references the founding of the team in Aubervilliers, Île-de-France in 1993.

+On May 12, 2026 the team announced that the club will focus its resources from 2027 onwards on a single professional team - the women's team registered in the UCI Women's ProTeam.